markpbaggett/utk_collection_builder/docs/source/contents/4_more_customization.rst

 .. image:: ../images/customizing_display.png

 Notice that both :code:`Creator` and :code:`Donor` are now searchable on the browse page, but only ::code:`Creator` returns results.
-This is because we have to add :code:`Donor`to our search index.
+This is because we need to add :code:`Donor`to our search index.

 To do this, we need to add :code:`utk_donor` to the list of fields in :code:`_data/config-browse.csv`: